 8.4 Board of Trustees’ Outstanding Faculty Award

-The purpose of the award is to recognize a faculty member who has made a significant positive impact on student learning, with special emphasis on teaching outside the classroom.
-Any faculty member as defined in the Handbook, who has been with the school a minimum of three years, is eligible for nomination.
+The purpose of the award is to recognize a faculty member who has made a significant positive impact on student learning, with special emphasis on teaching outside the classroom and/or undergraduate research.
+Any faculty member as defined in the Handbook who has been with Mines for a minimum of three years is eligible for nomination.
 The Awards Committee will consider the following factors:

 - Creative achievement, which contributes significantly to the breadth of the students’ classroom learning experience, for example: across-the curriculum teaching, teaching in multiple departments, or active learning applications.

 - Significant achievement made outside the classroom environment such as mentoring or other forms of student communication and encouragement and the active fostering of a learning community.